jinlx/jinlx.github.io/_pages/Paper_compilation.md

 - Box model and satellite: Characterization of errors in satellite-based **HCHO / NO2** tropospheric column ratios with respect to chemistry, column-to-PBL translation, spatial representation, and retrieval uncertainties
 - Tranport and satellite: Unexpected long-range transport of glyoxal and formaldehyde observed from the Copernicus Sentinel-5 Precursor satellite during the 2018 Canadian wildfires
 - Box model: Intercomparison of Two Box Models of the Chemical Evolution in Biomass-Burning Smoke Plumes

+Ozone
+- Large contribution of biomass burning emissions to ozone throughout the global remote troposphere